wearevolt/bundlehash-webpack-plugin/README.md

     - defaults is `'utf8'`
     - can be a glob
     - can be overwritten in `'file'` property level
-    - define encoding used to open the template and target files
+    - define encoding used to open the template and save target files
 * `prefix`
     - is optional
     - defaults is `'chunk'`